renantatsuo/renantatsuo.dev/resources/posts/js-series-typing.md

 ### null, undefined

-Another types we should be aware of are `null` and `undefined`.
+Other types we should be aware of are `null` and `undefined`.
 Although they both are falsy, they are not equal, as the name itself says, `null` is a variable with `null` value, `undefined` is a variable which **value** was not defined.

 ## Further reading